Vignesh142004/News-Project/README.md

 # News-Project
-The website will give day to day new information dynamically
+The website will give day to day news from various sector dynamically